Trump raises more than $150 million appealing to false election claims

 On Monday, the final day of the monthly fundraising period, Trump was on track to reach 500 fundraising emails.
 In November, the Trump operation set a record for monthly fundraising requests from the campaign, according to a tally by @TrumpEmail, a Twitter account that has tracked the president’s fundraising requests since January 2018.

-The campaign had struggled with finances some earlier this fall, officials said, with campaign manager Bill Stepien deciding to cut TV spending because he feared they could run out of money.
+The campaign had struggled some with finances earlier this fall, officials said, with campaign manager Bill Stepien deciding to cut TV spending because he feared they could run out of money.
 Officials said that some money was wasted on unnecessary expenditures, such as a pricey Super Bowl commercial and blimps flying over the skylines of states.
 But some Trump advisers said the money that has come in after the election was a reason the campaign should have never made the cuts.